8 ways to reduce admin burden on your finance team

 Real-time visibility means faster response times.
 When a large invoice becomes overdue, you know immediately rather than discovering it weeks later during month-end reporting.
 This proactive approach protects cash flow and strengthens customer relationships.

 Many finance tasks don’t require human intelligence, just human time.
-Data entry, status updates, report generation, and routine customer communications can all be automated, freeing your team for strategic work.
+Manual data entry, status updates, report generation, and routine customer communications consume valuable hours that could be spent on strategic analysis.
+Smart automation tools can eliminate these repetitive processes, allowing your finance team to focus on high value decision making and business growth initiatives.

 Consider automating invoice creation from sales orders, payment allocation when bank feeds match invoices, and credit limit updates based on payment behavior.
-Even simple tasks like sending payment confirmations or updating customer records can be handled automatically.
+Integration with systems like Twinfield through Power Query connectors can streamline data flows between platforms.
+Even simple tasks like sending payment confirmations or updating customer records can be handled automatically, reducing administrative burden significantly.

 Start by listing repetitive tasks your team does weekly.
 If it follows a predictable pattern and doesn’t require complex decision-making, it’s probably a good candidate for automation.
 The time savings add up quickly, often equivalent to hiring an additional team member.